Disaster Preparedness in Records Management: Ensure Business Continuity With Electronic Documents

 - How long would your business survive if you weren’t generating any new income?

-- If your supplier invoices were destroyed, would you still know what need to pay before you’re sent to collections?
+- If your supplier invoices were destroyed, would you still know what needs to be paid before you’re sent to collections?

 - Would your customers and prospects lose trust in your ability to deliver their orders?
 When would they become likely to leave you for a competitor?